-In this blog post I will show you how to configure diagnostic settings on Azure resources, which allows you to store the data in blob storage or use it in other services, such as OMS Log Analytics.
+In this post I will show you how to configure diagnostic settings on Azure resources using an Azure Resource Manager (ARM) template.
+With the diagnostic settings enabled, you can store the diagnostics in blob storage or use it other services, such as Log Analytics.

 Resource diagnostic logs and diagnostic settings